 As organizations mature, their security postures mature.
 DevSecOps lends itself to repeatable and adaptive processes.
-This ensures security is applied consistently across the environment, as the environment changes and adapts to new requirements.
-A mature implementation of DevSecOps will have a solid automation, configuration management, orchestration, containers, immutable infrastructure, and even serverless compute environments.
+DevSecOps ensures that security is applied consistently across the environment, as the environment changes and adapts to new requirements.
+A mature implementation of DevSecOps will have a solid automation, configuration management, orchestration, containers, immutable infrastructure and even serverless compute environments.

 Shifting left allows the DevSecOps team to identify security risks and exposures early and ensures that these security threats are addressed immediately.
 Not only is the development team thinking about building the product efficiently, but they are also implementing security as they build it.

 Security is a combination of engineering and compliance.
-Organizations should form an alliance between the development engineers, operations teams, and compliance teams to ensure everyone in the organization understands the company's security posture and follows the same standards.
+Organizations should form an alliance between the development engineers, operations teams and compliance teams to ensure that everyone in the organization understands the company's security posture and follows the same standards.

-Everyone involved with the delivery process should be familiar with the basic principles of application security, the Open Web Application Security Project (OWASP) top 10, application security testing, and other security engineering practices.
-Developers need to understand thread models, compliance checks, and have a working knowledge of how to measure risks, exposure, and implement security controls
+Everyone involved with the delivery process should be familiar with the basic principles of application security.
+They should understand the Open Web Application Security Project (OWASP) top 10, application security testing and other security engineering practices.
+Developers need to understand threat models, compliance checks and have a working knowledge of how to measure risks, exposure, and implement security controls

 Good leadership fosters a good culture that promotes change within the organization.
 It is important and essential in DevSecOps to communicate the responsibilities of security of processes and product ownership.
 Only then can developers and engineers become process owners and take responsibility for their work.